rabbiincode/Task-Tracker/README.md

 - User Registration and Login
 - Add, Edit, and Delete Tasks
+- Fully Responsive in all devices
 - Drag and drop to update task's progress
-- Fully Responsive in all devices
+- Notifications on successful amd failed operations

 ## Documentation
 Project Link to be released soon or you can run the project locally for full interaction